ben-xo/dir2cast/README.txt

 HISTORY
 ================================================================================

+0.8 2008-02-27 Fixed ?dir= so it works intuitively, and much more safely.
 0.7 2008-02-25 W3 feed validator conformance fixes and fixed itunes:image.
 0.6 2008-02-25 Updated the licensing information.
 0.5 2008-02-25 Fixed losing itunes item tags when a dir changes.